 This will loosen up your back muscles and re-align your spine, releasing tension throughout your body.

 Listen to some relaxing music to help you relax when working and it will help you increase your productivity as well.

 “In biological terms, melodious sounds help encourage the release of dopamine in the reward area of the brain, as would eating a delicacy, looking at something appealing or smelling a pleasant aroma”, said Dr. Amit Sood of the Mayo Clinic.
 “Melodious sounds” are positive additions to the office, rather than a distraction”

-There are many suitable music for work or relaxing at YOUTUBE, just type “music for work,” or “work music” in search the bar, and you will find lots of music available.
+There is much suitable relaxing music for work or relaxing at YOUTUBE, just type “music for work,” or “work music” in the search bar, and you will find lots of music available.